 *both parties then pounce on the dessert menu, whilst simultaneously pressing for champagne and dancing gleefully on their plush banquettes*.

-We finally settled on the Strawberries and Cream Soufflé and Sour Cream Soufflé.
+We finally settled on the Strawberries and Cream Soufflé and the Chocolate Fondant.
 Soufflés are notoriously tricky desserts – we joked with the waiter that the chef had better be up to the challenge.
-Well, he certainly was – and so finished a rather flawless meal.
+Well, he certainly was.

 You can see the full Bob Bob Ricard menu here.